alfieprojectsdev/webdevportfolio_ap/README.md

 **Why**: One of my kid’s teachers required window cards for the students.
 Buying fixed sets at bookstores wasn’t cost-effective.
 If there's a printer in school, why not generate custom ones?

 **Features**:
-- 4- to 6-digit addition problems
+- 4- to 6-digit addition, subtraction, multiplication and division problems
 - Adjustable font sizes (10x10 grid on A4 paper)
 - Visual separator between addends and answer line

 **Status**: [Fully working](https://apelicano.github.io/windowcards/) and in classroom use.
-Future polish may come based on teacher feedback.
+Ongoing updates based on teacher feedback.

 ---